 When Substance Abuse Crosses the Line and Becomes Addiction

 To be fair, it’s just as possible to have an addiction to sex and gambling as it is to drugs and alcohol.
 The majority of individuals who seek help for addiction do so because of a substance abuse problem that spun out of control.
 Therapists define addiction as a brain disease rather than a problem with impulse or self-control.
-When you consider that drugs not only affect the brain but also rewire it in part, this explanation makes sense.
+When you consider that drugs affect the brain and rewire it in part, this explanation makes sense.

-What may spurn an addiction in one person is a simple bad habit for another.
-The case in point is binge drinking.
+What may spur an addiction in one person is a simple bad habit for another.
+One example of this is binge drinking.
 The practice itself is an example of substance abuse.
 However, it won’t cross the line to an actual alcohol use disorder for everyone.

 Those who do develop dependencies find that there are commonalities in their experiences.
-For example, they crave alcohol and spend an extraordinary amount of time to buy, use, and then recover from its effects.
+For example, they crave alcohol and spend an extraordinary amount of time buying, using, and recovering from its effects.
 In spite of a desire to drink less, someone with an alcohol disorder drinks more to get the same effects.
 Hand in hand with the fulfillment of the craving come problems at home, work, or in school.

 Is There a Cure for Addiction?